streamdata-gallery-organizations/iex/_listings/iex/market-get-openapi.md

       parameters:
       - in: query
         name: symbols
-        description: ' Parameter is required Value needs to be a comma-separated list of symbols (i'
+        description: Parameter is required Value needs to be a comma-separated list of symbols (i
       responses:
         200:
           description: OK